Ikigai42/Ikigai42/README.md

 📚 When I'm not coding, you might find me sitting in nature🌳, listening to an audiobook🎵, or in pursuit of something else that brings me joy.
 I believe in the power of curiosity.👀

-👯 I look forward to contributing to the vibrant dev community.
-I passionately believe that (good) teamwork makes the dream work!✨
+I look forward to contributing to the vibrant dev community.🌍👯 I passionately believe that (good) teamwork makes the dream work!✨

 *"This is a wonderful day.
 I've never seen this one before."* -Maya Angelou✨